Urinary Tract Infections

 - Maintain proper hygiene.
 Anything that touches or goes into the anus (fingers, sex toys, penis) must be washed adequately before encountering your vulva/vagina area.

 UTIs are common and easy to treat for the most part.
-Do yourself a favor and prevent them from occurring in the first place; both you and your vagina will thank us later.
+Do yourself a favor and prevent them from occurring in the first place; both you and your bladder will thank us later.